fikin/vetinari-clock/README.md

 This project is implementing a simple Lord Vetinari clock.

-The clock seconds hand is otherwise random moving but minutes and hours are exact.
+The clock's seconds hand is otherwise random moving but minutes and hours are exact.

-# Usage
+## Usage

-Required are NodeMCU gpio and tmw modules.
-Virtually all nodemcu builds are featuring them.

-Flash the nodemcu sw to ESP.

-Install init.lua file.
+Find any NodeMCU chip.

+Flash the NodemCU sw to ESP.
+Required modules are "tmr" and "gpio" which presumably any type of build would contain.
+Internal algorithmics should be working with integer as well as float builds.

+Install lua/* file to the NodeMCU.

+Power on the NodeMCU using usb cable or connecting 5V to the pins directly.

 Enjoy the clock.

+*Note: Start timeout is 5sec in order to allow one to run some command before actual clocking starts.
+This obviously is aimed at developrs.*

-# Rewiring exinsting clock
+## Rewiring exinsting analog clock

-Idea basically is to severe the magnet coil from existing wiring and expose it to 2 nodemcu pins.
+Idea basically is to gain access to both ends of the magnet coil and expose it to 2 nodemcu pins.

-Wiring diagram TODO
+Wiring diagram is basically explained in [this project](https://www.cibomahto.com/2008/03/controlling-a-clock-with-an-arduino/).

+This sw is configuring NodeMCU pins 5 and 6 to connect with the coil.

-# Building
+## Building

 TODO